curl/everything-curl/building.md

-# 8. Building and installing libcurl
+# 8. Building and installing

 ## Linux